-The most common complaint of noisy operation is the result of sediment accumulation in the water heater tank.
+The most common cause of noisy operation results from sediment accumulation in the water heater tank.
 Other causes are expansion and contractions of metal parts, condensation and water hammer.

-An accumulation of sediment in the tank (even in small amounts) will create noises which begin shortly after the main burner ignites and the tank bottom heats up.
+- An accumulation of sediment in the tank (even in small amounts) will create noises that begin shortly after the main burner ignites and the tank bottom heats up.
 The sound is usually described as popping, rumbling or boiling in the tank.
-Minerals in the water supply, which settle to the tank bottom after being heated form a hard layer of scale in which small air pockets form between the tank and the layer of sediment.
-As the minerals are continually heated the air pockets are released thus creating the noise.
+Minerals in the water supply, which settle to the tank bottom after being heated, form a hard layer of scale.
+Small air pockets form between the tank and this layer of sediment.
+As the minerals are continually heated the air pockets are released thus creating the popping noise.

-Sediment is in all water supplies and there is no way to stop it from forming in the conventional water heater.
-Periodic draining does help, but will not always eliminate the problem all together.
-Cleaning compounds (food grade delimers) designed to remove sediment from glass lined water heaters are available at most plumbing supply outlets.
+- Sediment is in all water supplies and there is no way to stop it from forming in a conventional water heater.
+Periodic draining does help, but will not always eliminate the problem altogether.
+Cleaning compounds (food grade delimers) designed to remove sediment from glass-lined water heaters are available at most plumbing supply outlets.

-Expansion and contraction of some metal parts during periods of heat up and cool down is not uncommon and does not represent harmful or dangerous conditions.
+- Expansion and contraction of some metal parts during periods of heat up and cool down are not uncommon and do not represent harmful or dangerous conditions.